This blog post is all about how to maximise your vacation days in 2026.

 For those craving winter sun, destinations like the Canary Islands, Dubai, and Marrakech are ideal.
 Offering warm temperatures and shorter flight times from the UK.

-On the other hand, if you prefer the winter wonderland experience, heading to Iceland, Lapland, or even the Austrian Alps for a snowy retreat could be perfect.
+On the other hand, if you prefer the winter wonderland experience, embarking on a Lapland tour package, heading to Iceland, or even the Austrian Alps for a snowy retreat could be perfect.

-If you take off Monday 14th to Thursday 17th and Tuesday 22nd to Friday 25th, you’ll get a huge 16-day break while only using 8 leave days.
+If you take off Monday 30th March to Thursday 2nd April, you’ll get a huge 10-day break while only using 4 leave days.

 If you’re looking for beaches and warm weather, Bali, Thailand, or also the Maldives are all incredible choices.

-For those wanting something adventurous, exploring South America—whether it’s hiking in Patagonia, visiting Machu Picchu, or soaking in Buenos Aires—would be an unforgettable way to spend this long break.
+For those wanting something more adventurous, exploring South America, whether it’s hiking in Patagonia, visiting Machu Picchu, or soaking in Buenos Aires, would be an unforgettable way to spend this long break.

 May: Two Long Bank Holiday Breaks for Easy Getaways